nategood/httpful/README.md

 ## 1.0.0

-- SECURITY Make certificate validation the default.
-This is a potentially breaking, but important security change.
+- SECURITY [Make certificate validation the default](https://huntr.com/bounties/8d59c089-92f1-4b73-90f8-54968a70e2fb).
+This is a potentially breaking change and as a result, bumping major version number in line with semver.
 Validation can still be skipped but must be explicitly skipped via withoutStrictSSL.
-- REFACTOR [PR #305] Remove deprecated functionality pre PHP 8.0
+- REFACTOR [PR #305](https://github.com/nategood/httpful/pull/305) Remove deprecated functionality pre PHP 8.1
-- REFACTOR Partially from [PR #282] Add CI support for running tests now that Travis is gone.
+- REFACTOR Partially from [PR #282](https://github.com/nategood/httpful/pull/282) Add CI support for running tests now that Travis is gone.

 ## 0.3.2